Skip to main content

 Different forms of exercise elicit distinct hormonal responses.
 A well-rounded program leverages these differences to create a comprehensive anti-aging signal.

 High-Intensity Interval Training (HIIT) involves short bursts of all-out effort followed by brief recovery periods.
-This type of training is exceptionally effective at and stimulating the release of growth hormone.
+This type of training is exceptionally effective at improving insulin sensitivity and stimulating the release of growth hormone.
 HIIT can also enhance mitochondrial biogenesis, the process of creating new mitochondria, which are the energy factories within your cells.
 Improved mitochondrial function is a cornerstone of healthy aging.

 The following table illustrates how different exercise modalities can be structured to target specific hormonal outcomes.